 The T14 law schools are the top 14 schools in the US based on rankings.
 Among the T14, there isn’t much movement in these rankings year after year.
 We’ll teach you what each T14 law school is and what you need to know about them while you craft your school list.

-Stanford Law School (SLS) claims the spot for the second-best law school in the country.
+Stanford Law School (SLS) claims the spot for the best law school in the country.
 The school’s teaching approach centers on students, “defined by the needs and ambitions of future graduates and customizable to each individual student.”
 In keeping with this effort, students can:

 SLS is well-known for its close-knit community, collaboration, and support between faculty members and students.
 With small class sizes, reading groups, seminars, and team-drive clinics, Stanford offers an intensive yet supportive learning experience.